apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - create a new server
 - update an existing server
 - delete an existing server
-- queue/clear updates on a server
+- :term:`Queue Updates` on a server, or clear such updates
 - update server status
 - view server :term:`Delivery Services`
 - view server configuration files